Modding a Flashforge Guider II 3D Printer - Part 1

 mainboard are located on pin headers and can be swapped without soldering, which is a good design choice.
 Unfortunately, the Flashforge

-engineers mounted the original drivers in a flipped configuration that is is different from how most replacement modules are designed, which complicates this modification.
+engineers mounted the original drivers in a flipped configuration that is is different from how most standard replacement modules for other printers are designed, which complicates this modification.

 As outlined in this Reddit post, my modification involved: